ckilcrease/BudgetApp/README.md

 * (2 points) Use a CSS framework
 * (2 points) Use a CSS preprocessor

-9 points total out of 8 required points
+9 points total out of 8 required points **<br>
-** I'm also considering the External API option as a research topic, maybe to replace the second or third option listed above (specifically, I'm looking into currencylayer for exchange rates) **
+** I'm also considering the External API option as a research topic, maybe to replace the second or third option listed above (specifically, I'm looking into currencylayer for exchange rates)

 ## [Link to Initial Main Project File](app.js)

 ## Annotations / References Used

-* None used yet *
+* None used yet